 North Carolina based world traveler specializing in revolutionary artistic techniques and boundary-pushing methods of expression.

-Kate Bopp is a painter, collage artist, erotic artist, performance artist, builder, jeweler, singer, musician, conceptual artist and co-creator.
+Kate Bopp is a painter, collage artist, erotic artist, performance artist, builder, jeweler, singer, musician, conceptual artist, digital artist, and co-creator.

 Kate does live art at music and community events.
 She sells fine art, jewelry, vinyl record art clocks, and natural and found-art constructions.
 To commission, please contact the artist via email